Happy Financial Awareness Day!

 Knowing these amounts now, after the initial shock, I can now create a budget that fits what I am spending now.
 For groceries, I can now say instead of 132.94 a week.
 I want to meal plan and get it down to 100 a week.
 I have tips for meal planning if you guys want to hear more about that.
 Let me know down below in the comments and I will create that post.

 Let it drop

-For our fun budget, I want to drop it from 90.73 a week to 50.
-Make more conscious decisions if we go thrifting, do we need this or can we wait to save up for it.
+For our fun budget, I want to drop it from 90.73 a week to 50 a week.
+Make more conscious decisions if we go thrifting, do we need this or can we wait to save up for it?
 The house needs a bit of a purge anyway.
 It also needs a deep cleaning.
-If you are struggling with that part you will like my post on my cleaning tips.
+If you are like me and struggling with that check out my post cleaning tips.

 Make a plan to save money and where it will go

 If I can save the 32.94 from groceries and 40.73 from our fun budget.
 That’s 73.67 a week I could put towards my car as an extra payment.
 That’s almost 300 dollars.
 This will be the only time I will ever get excited about math.